nuxt/website-v2/content/en/guides/deployment/deployment-qovery.md

 ### 3. Add an application

-Click on "Create an application" then choose "I have an application" and select your GitHub or GitLab repository where your Nuxt site is located.
+Click on "Create an application" then choose "I have an application" and select the repository where your Nuxt site is located.

 Click on "Next".